 Instead of drawn animation, Pizza Hut uses a real image of a cupcake extended with a single lighted candle.

 What I especially like in this email is that instead of messing up the animated GIF with a call to action they make the readers scroll all the way down the email to see what’s in it for them.

 Countdown timer – Animated GIF examples

-The GIF itself won’t count back till zero; it will only count back a minute or so and will jump back to the beginning time when it ends.
-It’s a good enough workaround to make people act faster because of the fear of missing out (FOMO).
+The GIF itself won’t count back to zero.
+It will only count back a minute or so and will jump back to the start time.
+It’s a good enough workaround to make people act faster.

 FOMO is a popular strategy used in all sorts of promotional emails, be it a product promotion, a discount, or a seasonal offer.